NuevoFoundation/workshops/content/python-basics/3-functions/_index.md

 draft: false
 ---

 **Functions** are a way to organize pieces of similar or repeating code.
-Rather than having to constantly type out the same code, we can put the desired code in a method and call it whenever we want to use it.
+Rather than having to constantly type out the same code, we can put the desired code in a function and call it whenever we want to use it.

 {{% notice info %}}
 **Note:** The purpose of a function is to help reduce redundant code throughout the program.
 {{% /notice %}}

-## Creating a function - Function declaration & definition
+## Creating a function

-### Function Declaration
+### Define your function - name & parameters
 To make a function in python, we must use the `def` keyword.
 This keyword tells the code editor where the function is defined. `def` is followed by the name of the function.
 In order to